MicrosoftDocs/win32/desktop-src/Msi/installing-permanent-components-files-fonts-registry-keys.md

 ---
-Description: 'To install a file, font, or registry key so that it is not removed when the product is uninstalled, the entire component containing the file, font, or registry key must be made permanent.' ms.assetid: '99db6485-2e85-47c3-a449-ef85b7efc865'
+Description: To install a file, font, or registry key so that it is not removed when the product is uninstalled, the entire component containing the file, font, or registry key must be made permanent. ms.assetid: 99db6485-2e85-47c3-a449-ef85b7efc865
-title: 'Installing Permanent Components, Files, Fonts, Registry Keys'
+title: Installing Permanent Components, Files, Fonts, Registry Keys ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Installing Permanent Components, Files, Fonts, Registry Keys